 Gould Corners State Forest

-The Gould Corners State Forest includes two reforestation areas covering a total of 2045 acres.
+The Gould Corners State Forest includes two reforestation areas covering a total of 2,045 acres.
 It is named for the nearby intersection of Spring Street, Middle Road, Jerusalem Road and Washington Park Road (Co.
 Rt.
 97).
-Over thousands of years the waters of South Sandy Creek have carved the cavernous Lorraine Gulf in the native limestone.
+Over thousands of years the waters of South Sandy Creek have carved the canyon-like Lorraine Gulf into the shale bedrock.
 Today, this gulf offers spectacular scenic vistas along the southern boundary of this state forest.

 Tree species include plantation conifers such as red pine, white pine and scotch pine, along with natural stands of hemlock, hard maple, soft maple, white ash, and black cherry.
 Wood products harvested from this forest consist of pine pulp, poles, saw timber, high quality hardwood veneer, firewood and fuel chips.
 The Rodman - Barnes Corners deer yards and Jefferson County's Washington Park's recreational trail system also border this state forest.

 Goulds Corners is part of Tug Hill North Unit Management Area.
 Tug Hill North Unit Management Area is comprised of 8 state forests and one wildlife management area.
 The unit is a patchwork of state owned parcels located west of Lowville, South of Copenhagen and east of Adams and located in the Lewis County towns of Harrisburg, Martinsburg, Montague and Pinckney and the Jefferson County towns of Lorraine, Rodman, Rutland and Worth.

 The Final plan is linked below.
 Any individual or organization with questions about the management plan can contact Andrea Mercurio at NYSDEC 7327 State Hwy 812, Lowville, New York 13367

 This is a large document and may be slow to download.
 You can download parts of the plan below.